- Chief of State:

 - Kingdom of Denmark

-- Adopted: 1953; Main principle of this Constitution was to limit the monarch's power.
-Additionally it separates governmental powers into three branches influenced heavily by French philosopher Montesquieu who aimed to achieve mutual monitoring of each of the branches of government through the separation of powers.
+- Adopted: 1953; the main principle of this Constitution was to limit the monarch's power.
+Additionally, it separates governmental powers into three branches influenced heavily by French philosopher Montesquieu who aimed to achieve mutual monitoring of each of the branches of government through the separation of powers.